To stay under 2°C, this number must remain under 450.

 This is why we have created this concert.
 We must act, force our leaders to act, challenge those corporate leaders who are placing private profit over community well-being, divest from fossil fuels and reinvest urgently in green technology.

 We must become the type of people a safer future needs.

 And we must find joy and reassurance in our solidarity, action and creativity.

 And that is one thing music can help with!

-Some of that heat makes drought more likely in some parts of the world, and when it does rain, because there is more water in a heated atmosphere, those floods will be increasingly devastating.
+Some of that heat makes drought more likely in some parts of the world, and when it does rain, because there is more water in a hotter atmosphere, those floods will be increasingly devastating.

 Australia is seeing hotter and hotter summers with new temperature records being broken regularly.
 And the heat waves that follow are often deadly.
-There is a serious risk that parts of Australia will become unlivable in a few decades due to dangerous temperatures and humidity.
+There is a serious risk that parts of Australia will become unliveable in a few decades due to dangerous temperatures and humidity.

 The solutions now are tough; we have to slow down and quite quickly stop greenhouse gas emissions from entering the atmosphere and the oceans.
 The atmosphere belongs to everyone, including future generations.